AP Computer Science A Revisions for 2025-26

 We consulted universities during the revision process and included many faculty members on the advisory board.
 We expect these revisions will preserve current credit and placement policies and create opportunities to broaden them.

-Will you update the labs?
+Did you update the labs?

 Will endorsed providers update their materials?